nia-prene/neon/README.md

-# Neon (working title) for the NES
+# Neon engine for the NES

-Neon is a social simulator role playing game for the Nintendo Entertainment System.
-With large sprites, detailed environments, and well designed characters, Neon will stretch the limitations of the console and bring a more inviting experience to a notoriously punishing console library
+Neon is the name given to this NES engine.
+Although this particular build is suited best to a top-down bullet hell style gameplay, it can be easily retooled for almost any project with a few changes.
+The primary

 ## Getting Started

-To play the .nes file, all you need is a Nintendo emulator, like fceux.
+To play the current build, locate the .nes file located in the /dbg folder.
+All you need now is a Nintendo emulator, like fceux.
+All functions are in the main.s file.
+All ram variables are in ram.s, and all rom data can be found in the data.s.
+Everything has been written in a basic text editor, so no IDE or outside game engine software is necessary.

 ### Prerequisites